 - December 13, 10:00 am, “The Kindness of Others: How a Little Consideration Can Go a Long Way”, Rev. Chris Rothbauer

-- Second Hours will focus on Spirituality throughout the month.
+- Second Hours will focus on Kindness throughout the month.

 - Covenant Groups will be discussing the theme at our meetings this month.